menu

 Demographics

-The education level of Snowflake citizens is a little higher than the average for US cities and towns: 23.87% of adults in Snowflake have at least a bachelor's degree.
+The percentage of people in Snowflake who are college-educated is somewhat higher than the average US community of 21.84%: 25.46% of adults in Snowflake have at least a bachelor's degree.

 Snowflake is a very ethnically-diverse town.
 The people who call Snowflake home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Snowflake residents report their race to be White, followed by Native American.
-Important ancestries of people in Snowflake include English, Irish, European, German, and African.
+The greatest number of Snowflake residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Snowflake include English, Irish, German, European, and African.

 The most common language spoken in Snowflake is English.
 Other important languages spoken here include Spanish and Native American languages.